BZemba87/true-crime-story-time/README.md

 ## Admin User Goals ##
 - As admin, I want to create, read, update and delete posts so that I can manage my blog content
+- As admin, I want to be able to manage my blog content in the frontend and backend
 - As admin, I want the option to write draft posts that can be saved and posted later
 - As admin, I want to be able to remove users from the site if required
 - As admin, I want to be able to upload an image on my post